xbeat/Machine-Learning/README.md

 Physical interpretations and intuitions of equations are indeed crucial in Machine Learning and Data Science.
 They help us understand complex concepts, recognize patterns, and gain deeper insights into our data and models.
 Let's explore this topic through a series of examples and visualizations.

+## Bayes' Theorem in Machine Learning

+Understanding Bayes' Theorem Fundamentals

+Bayes' theorem provides a mathematical framework for updating probabilities based on new evidence.
+In machine learning, it forms the foundation for probabilistic reasoning and allows us to quantify uncertainty in predictions by calculating posterior probabilities from prior knowledge and observed data.

 ## Improving Long Context LLMs with Writing in the Margins

 Introduction to Writing in the Margins (WiM)